AtoVproject/16n-AtoVproject-rework/README.md

 -Updated power section
   Isolated USB power supply.
 Proper voltage reference.
 Upgraded filtering.
     This greatly reduce the noise on the outputs.
-(Measured at 6mV)
+(Measured at less than 6mV)

--Selectable 5 or 10V outputs: Each outputs will have a jumper on the back allowing you to decide whether this output sends 10 or 5V (even when using 5V USB power supply)
+-Selectable 5 or 10V outputs: Each can be configured to output either 10V or 5V using a dip switch on the back of the module (even when using 5V USB power supply)

 -Outputs facing upwards: The outputs will be directly on the front panel reducing the footprint and making outputs much more accessible.